alephium/alephium-web3/README.md

 [![NPM][npm-badge]][npm-link]
 [![code style: prettier][prettier-badge]][prettier-link]

-A JS/TS library for building decentralized applications on Alephium.
+A Typescript library for building decentralized applications on Alephium.

+## Getting started

 You could run the following command to scaffold a skeleton project for smart contract development: